-If a unitholder has significant holdings in the Fund, the Fund is subject to the risk that such large unitholder may request a significant purchase or redemption of units of the Fund.
+The Fund is subject to the risk that a unitholder may request a significant purchase or redemption of units of the Fund.
 Large purchases and redemptions may result in: (a) the Fund maintaining an abnormally high cash balance; (b) large sales of portfolio securities impacting market value; (c) increased transaction costs (e.g. brokerage); and/or (d) capital gains being realised which may increase taxable distributions to investors.
 If this should occur, the returns of investors (including other funds) that invest in the Fund may be adversely affected.